f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * Az/El - The azimuth and elevation angles to the aircraft from the receiving antenna in degrees.
 These values can be sent to a rotator controller to track the aircraft.
 * Updated - The local time at which the last ADS-B message was received.
 * RX Frames - A count of the number of ADS-B frames received from this aircraft.
-* Correlation - Displays the minimum, average and maximum of the preamable correlation for each recevied frame.
+* Correlation - Displays the zeros chip correlation, average of current ones chip corelation and maximum of the preamable correlation power in dB for each recevied frame.
 These values can be used to help select a threshold setting.

 A suffix of L in the latitude and longitude columns, indicates the position is based on a local decode, using a single received frame and the position of the radio station.
 No suffix will be added for a global decode, which is based upon receving and odd and even frame.
 If an ADS-B frame has not been received from an aircraft for 60 seconds, the aircraft is removed from the table and map.